mike2d2/event-search-app/README.md

 # event-search-app

 Search Events in local area, click on row to see more, view artist info, spotify link, and venue info.
-Created for HW8 in Web Technologies
+Created from scratch for class

 Typescript, Angular frontent